radarFudan/safari/expr.md

 0. Copy the lra dataset from state space
 1. Try `python -m train experiment=lra/long-conv-lra-listops` - 15-00-08-397497
     Get the listops running
-    **TODO** Implement the weighted loss for cross entropy **TODO** Implement the memory evaluation for listops task However, the listops does not output a sequence.
-    The good news is that it has an accuracy.

 2. Next I try to get the imdb running `python -m train experiment=lra/long-conv-lra-imdb` Just discovered the imdb is **multiclass-classification task**.